cloudmesh-community/book/chapters/iaas/aws/aws-lambda.md

 blueprint response is hard-coded as the string ‘Hello from Lambda’.

 Step 8: Scroll down, for Role choose “Create new Role from template”, and for Role name use isPalindromeRole or any name.
-For Policy templates, choose “Simple Microservice” permissions. (see +@fig:aws-lambda-policy)
+For Policy templates, choose “Simple Microservice” permissions.

  ![Policy](images/aws_lambda_4.png){#fig:aws-lambda-policy}